 Russians marking Day of Russia

-Azerbaijani President Ilham Aliyev congratulated Russian President Vladimir Putin on the occasion of the Russia Day.
+Azerbaijani President Ilham Aliyev sent congratulatory messages to Russian President Vladimir Putin on the occasion of Russia Day.

 "Azerbaijan and Russia are bound together by traditionally close relations of friendship, good neighborhood and cooperation.
 It is pleasant that these relations, which clearly reflect the will of our peoples, are now those of strategic partnership.
 The collaboration of our countries on a broad range of issues is particularly satisfactory," the Azerbaijani leader stressed.